MagicIdentity/Developers/docs/tutorials/local_development/running_the_app.md

 docker run \
   --name devdaemon \
   --publish 56032:56032 \
-  --mount type=bind,source=$PWD/agent,target=/mnt/agent \
+  --mount type=bind,source=.,target=/mnt/myapp \
   magicid/devdaemon:dev
 ```

 If you look carefully, you'll see that we have mounted the disk directory that
-contains the web agent code on the docker container which runs it.
+contains our app on the docker container which runs the agent code.

 # Step 3
 The `devdaemon` container prints a message upon startup which includes a link